mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 14. Click *Try it out!* to invoke the **POST** */blueprints/launch* request.

-15. Check for a status-code for 200.
+15. Check for a status-code of 200.

 16. Refresh Prism Central and check Apps/apps to insure the blueprint succesfully launched...